Pay for play is unequal. It’s unfair. And it’s hurting youth sports more than it’s helping.

 What is Pay to Play in Youth Sports?

 Pay to play shares one characteristic no matter what context it’s being used in.
-Pay to play = limited access.
+Pay to play in youth sports = limited access.
 Essentially, what this amounts to is those who have money can play.
 Those who don’t have money can’t afford to play.
 Talent takes a back seat in this discussion.

 The pay-to-play system as a system that is overpriced, creates a dysfunctional commitment, prohibits some real talent from participating, and is a driving force behind declining interest in youth sports in America.
 I would add that it’s causing irreparable damage to the character of our country.